Dmistep/test-blog/categories.md

 permalink: /categories/
 ---
 <ul>
-{% for category in post.categories %}
+{% for category in posts.categories %}
   <li><a href="{{ category.url }}">{{ category.categories }}</a></li>
 {% endfor %}
 </ul>